yehia67/documentation/the-tangle/0.1/concepts/proof-of-work.md

 ### Minimum weight magnitude

-The minimum weight magnitude (MWM) is a variable that defines the number of 0s that a transaction hash must end to be valid.
+The minimum weight magnitude (MWM) is a variable that defines the number of 0s that a transaction hash must end in.

-Every increment of the MWM increases the difficulty of the PoW by 3 times.

-The MWM is set in the node software (IRI) of each IRI node in an IOTA network.

-IRI nodes are incentivized not to change the MWM because if each IRI node had a different MWM, transactions would be valid only for those with the same MWM.
+Although the MWM is set in the node software (IRI) of each IRI node in an IOTA network, clients and IRI nodes can choose to change the MWM.
+However, if each IRI node used a different MWM, transactions would be valid only for those with the same MWM.
 This situation would decrease the rate of transaction confirmations.

+**Note:** Every increment of the MWM increases the difficulty of the PoW by 3 times.